atxit/ios_deployment_cli/README.md

 # Jinja2 using MS excel

 This is a tool that I created to build Cisco configuration files using a jinja2 template.
 Using a jinja2 template to create configuration files is nothing new however, I’ve adapted it to read from a MS spreadsheet, so the user does not need to access the python code.
 Most examples that I’ve seen require the variables to be added (manually) to a python dictionary, then filters through jinja2.
-This requires that the variables are inputted using a spreadsheet.
+With this code, variables are inputted using a spreadsheet.

 Supported versions: